Hikaru-13915/Pytorch-Lightning-Introduction/README.md

 )
 ````
 As shown above, there is no problem if you specify these three main arguments.
 The usage is the same as the above check point, `trainer(callbacks=qcb)`.
 It also has `modules_to_fuse` function, so you can set [the layer to be fused](https://pytorch.org/tutorials/recipes/fuse.html) here.

+## logger functions

+Logging is an essential part of running experiments, and PyTorch Lightning provides a variety of logging features.
+For details, run `python loggers_lightning.py` and refer to `loggers_info`.
+The usage of logger is the same as callback, specify `logger=YOURLOGGER` as an argument of `trainer`.
+Also, one of the logger functions, `CSVLogger`, is used in Basic_usage_of_lightning.py.
+15 epochs of training owith MNIST and the log results are drawn as follows.

+As you can see from this example of how to use the logger to keep logs in CSV and visualize the scores, the logger function can be very useful in research and development depending on customization.

 ## Quantization